axboe/liburing/CONTRIBUTING.md

 ===============

-You should ALWAYS test your changes, no matter how trivial or obviously correect they may seem.
+You should ALWAYS test your changes, no matter how trivial or obviously correct they may seem.
 Nobody is infallible, and making mistakes is only human.

 liburing contains a wide variety of functional tests.
 If you make changes